South Asian Daily | The biggest South Asian Media House

 Community News

-DESK REPORT/MISSISSAUGA – With Punjab elections just two months away, Channel Y has lined-up talks shows with several experts.
-Conducted by Yudhvir Jaswal, CEO ...
+The following is a statement by Mississauga Mayor Bonnie Crombie marking the occasion of Tamil Heritage Month, which takes place each January: “On ...
 Full article

-BRAMPTON – MPP Jagmeet Singh along with the Singh Khalsa Seva Club delivered four loads and over 2300 pounds of food in addition to ...

-BRAMPTON, ON - This past Wednesday at its Special Budget Meeting, Brampton City Council approved an overall tax increase of 1.5% to its 2017 annual budget, where ...
+DESK REPORT/MISSISSAUGA – With elections in five Indian states just weeks away now, Channel Y has planned a number of talk shows to know ...

+DESK REPORT/ONTARIO – An elderly woman walking her dog was hit by a vehicle in the vicinity of St. Lawrence Market on Tuesday morning. ...

 Sport News

-FORT WAYNE, INDIANA – The Brampton Beast ended their pre-Christmas schedule with the most complete game they have played all season. ...
+BRAMPTON, ONTARIO – The Brampton Beast, the ECHL affiliate of the Montreal Canadiens, are pleased to announce today that blueliner Reggie ...
 Full article

-BRAMPTON, ONTARIO – The Brampton Beast, ECHL affiliate of the Montreal Canadiens, announce today that ...
+BRAMPTON, ONTARIO – The Brampton Beast, the ECHL affiliate of the Montreal Canadiens, are very ...

-BRAMPTON, ONTARIO – The Brampton Beast, ECHL affiliate of the Montreal Canadiens, announce today that ...
+BRAMPTON, ONTARIO -The Brampton Beast, ECHL affiliate of the NHL’s Montreal Canadiens, announce today that ...

-BRAMPTON, ONTARIO – David Pacan delivered his finest performance yet as a member of the ...
+KALAMAZOO, MICHIGAN – Brampton Beast forward David Pacan netted his team-leading 20th goal of the ...

 Entertainment

+Desk Report Brampton, Ontario – Veteran Bollywood Actor, Om Puri passes away at the age of 66 after suffering a massive ...
+Full article

 The wait is over!
-Ram Gopal Varma’s most anticipated franchise Sarkaar 3 releasing on 17th March 2017.
-Presented by Eros International, ...
-Full article
+Ram Gopal Varma’s most anticipated franchise Sarkaar 3 releasing on 17th ...

 By Shazia Malik Toronto – Anushka is an amazing star and a dear friend so ...